jeffbass/imagenode/docs/settings-yaml.rst

 outages (e.g., brief power outages that confuse routers or wifi hubs) can cause the ZMQ protocol to hang.
 The ``patience`` setting specifies how long to wait in seconds.
-The options ``REP_watcher`` and ``stall_watcher`` use the ``patience`` value to determine how long to wait if they detect a failture.
+The options ``REP_watcher`` and ``stall_watcher`` use the ``patience`` value to determine how long to wait if they detect a failure.
 If you do not specify a ``patience`` value, the default is 10 seconds.

 If the ``REP_watcher`` setting is set to ``True``, then a thread is